Biochemistry: Nucleic acids

 Nucleic acids, so-called because of their prevalence in cellular nuclei, is the generic name of the family of biopolymers.
 They are complex, high-molecular-weight biochemical macromolecules that can convey genetic information in all living cells and viruses.
 The monomers are called nucleotides, and each consists of three components: a nitrogenous heterocyclic base (either a purine or a pyrimidine), a pentose sugar, and a phosphate group.

 The most common nucleic acids are deoxyribonucleic acid (DNA) and ribonucleic acid (RNA).
 The phosphate group and the sugar of each nucleotide bond with each other to form the backbone of the nucleic acid, while the sequence of nitrogenous bases stores the information.
 The most common nitrogenous bases are adenine, cytosine, guanine, thymine, and uracil.
-The nitrogenous bases of each strand of a nucleic acid will form hydrogen bonds with certain other nitrogenous bases in a complementary strand of nucleic acid (similar to a zipper).
+The nitrogenous bases of each strand of a nucleic acid will form hydrogen bonds with certain other nitrogenous bases in a complementary strand of nucleic acid.
 Adenine binds with thymine and uracil, thymine binds only with adenine, and cytosine and guanine can bind only with one another.
-Adenine and Thymine & Adenine and Uracil contains two hydrogen Bonds, while Hydrogen Bonds formed between cytosine and guanine are three in number.
+Adenine, thymine, and uracil contain two hydrogen bonds, while hydrogen bonds formed between cytosine and guanine are three.

 Aside from the genetic material of the cell, nucleic acids often play a role as second messengers, as well as forming the base molecule for adenosine triphosphate (ATP), the primary energy-carrier molecule found in all living organisms.
 Also, the nitrogenous bases possible in the two nucleic acids are different: adenine, cytosine, and guanine occur in both RNA and DNA, while thymine occurs only in DNA and uracil occurs in RNA.